justDabuK/advent-of-code/README.md

 # advent-of-code
-execute stuff by going cding into its folder and executing
+execute stuff by going c0ding into its folder and executing

 ```shell
 npx tsx ./script.ts